CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

      git clone <address of my repository>

    You should now have a local (on your computer) copy of the code.
+If you use VS Code, you can clone using the three-dots menu under the Source Control tab.

 #.
 From the terminal, enter the code directory attempt to execute file
    ``Task1A.py``: